 PA has gone from a Commonwealth that was asking me to drop a Grant and a Hamilton after tax for two six-packs of domestic lager to one of the most recognized beer meccas in the country.
-A search of the Brewers Association brewery directory will result in 356 breweries either operational or in planning within our state borders.
+A search of the Brewers Association brewery directory will result in over 400 breweries either operational or in planning within our borders.
 We are home to the nation’s oldest brewery in Yuengling, a company that weathered Prohibition and stood the test of time through beer’s constantly changing landscape.
 In addition, a recent study performed by the aforementioned Brewers Association shows that Pennsylvania leads the country in number of barrels produced per year with over 3.7 million!

 I could go on and on, but the reason we are gathered here today is to let you know I don’t have to.
 Thanks to the folks at GK Visual, you can learn how far beer has come in Pennsylvania right from the horse’s mouth.